Im-Rises/Chip8topia/README.md

 Major:

 - [-] Add Xo-Chip emulation
+- [-] Add a way to change the colors of the xochip
 - [-] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
+- [-] Add in the cores a exit this clock when reaching an error or the EXIT opcode

 Minor: